zdenda-online/dxcrypto/README.md

 Simple Java library for cryptography (hashing and encryption) built purely on Java SE without any dependencies.

 I created this library because I was tired of object initializations of existing Java APIs and all those checked exceptions it uses.
-In many cases, programmer needs simpler API.
-As default implementations of algorithms, this library uses standard JRE implementations from existing existing *java.security* and *javax.crypto* packages.
+It often happens that programmers using Java encryption APIs (from *java.security* and *javax.crypto* packages) consume a lot of time trying to initialize their algorithms properly.
+The aim of this library is to ease this pain as well as providing best practices in their usage (see features list below).

-The library is extensible so you can implement your custom parts of algorithms.
-E.g. if you want to use different engine for encryption (e.g. Bouncy Castle API for AES-256 which does not require JCE installed), you can easily do it - see examples.
+This library does **not** contain any custom implementation of encryption algorithm.
+It uses existing Java APIs implementations.
+On the other hand, it is also extensible in many ways.
+E.g. if you want to use different engine for encryption (e.g. Bouncy Castle API for AES-256 which does not require JCE installed), you can easily do it (see examples below).

 It also provides few utility classes like SecureProperties that extend existing *java.util.Properties* with encrypted properties.